zenkavi/DescribedVsLearned_fmri/preproc/01_bidsify/heudiconv_notes.md

 **IMPORTANT**: If you're using zsh, which is the new default on Mac Terminals you need to include `noglob` before running the docker image so it interprets the `*` wildcards correctly.

-Initial command to explore DICOM structures and specify the `heuristics` file.
+Explore DICOM structures and specify the `heuristics` file.

 ```
 noglob docker run --rm -it -v /Users/zeynepenkavi/Downloads/GTavares_2017_arbitration:/base nipy/heudiconv:latest \